aeternity/aepp-sdk-docs/Sophia.md

 ```

 ### State
-Sophia does not have arbitrary mutable state, but only a limited form of state associated with each contract instance.
+Sofia does not have arbitrary mutable state, but only a limited form of state associated with each contract instance.
 - Each contract defines a type state encapsulating its mutable state.
 ```ocaml
 type state = { contributions : map(address, int),